 The trunk information appears on the screen Register Domain, Trunk Group OTG/DTG, Line/Port, Outbound Proxy Address.
 We recommend that you copy this information from Control Hub and paste it into a local text file or document so you can refer to it when you’re ready to configure the local gateway.
 If you lose the credentials, you must regenerate them from the trunk information screen in Control Hub.
 Click Retrieve Username and Reset Password to generate a new set of authentication credentials to use on the trunk.

-This action impacts service, so it's recommended to be done during nonbusiness hours.
-If you are configuring a trunk to connect your local gateway to Webex Calling, see: Configure Local Gateway on IOS-XE for Webex Calling. |
+If you are configuring a trunk to connect your local gateway to Webex Calling, see: Configure Local Gateway on IOS-XE for Webex Calling.

 A trunk is the connection between Webex Calling and the premises, terminating on the premises with a local gateway or other supported device.